kartoza/docker-geosafe/README.md

       - QGIS_DEBUG=0
       - QGIS_SERVER_LOG_LEVEL=0
     ports:
-      - "9003:80"  # Used to expose qgis-server to localhost
+      - "9003:80"  # Used to expose qgis-server to localhost for debugging

   django:
     # Loading the app is defined here to allow for